conversejs/converse.js/docs/source/development.rst

 Returns an object representing a multi user chat box (room).
 It takes 3 parameters:

-* the room JID
+* the room JID (if not specified, all rooms will be returned).
 * the user's nickname (if not specified, the node part of the user's JID will be used).
 * boolean, indicating whether the room should be created if not found (default: `false`)

-The last two parameters are optional.

 .. code-block:: javascript